phac-nml/arborator/README.md

 Arborator is designed to make the process of taking genomic profiles of alleles/snps/mutations and contextual metadata and perform:

-1) splitting of the samples into groups based on user defined column
+1) Splitting a large target collection of samples into invidual profile and metadata files
-2) calculating within group dendrograms, outlier detection, and summary reports
+2) Calculating within group genetic diversity statistics, generating dendrograms along with flat clusters based on thresholds, outlier detection, and loci summary reports
-3) aggregate group level metrics for providing summary reports.
+3) Summarized report accross all analyzed groups

 ## Installation